mxro/async-log/README.md

 ### Preventing Log from Overflowing

 By default individual logs are limited to 100 items.
-If this limit is reached, the olders values will be purged.
+If this limit is reached, the oldest values will be purged.

 A custom limit can be set by passing an integer to the logs constructor method: